 This program identifies and supports organizations and individuals working to increase Dharma activity around the world.
-Have you written a Buddhist short story for kids?
-We’d like to read it.
-Do you have a proposal for research on a Buddhist topic, a Buddhist television program, or some other activity?
-Tell us why your idea would help the Dharma flourish.
+Have you written a Buddhist story for children?
+Are you translating Buddhist texts into your local language?
+Do you have a proposal for research on a Buddhist topic?
+Tell us how your idea will help the dharma flourish.

 The Ashoka Grants Committee considers applications from a broad array of organizations and individuals who are actively engaged in projects related to Buddhism.
 The only applications that are not considered are applications requesting funds for building and construction projects; applications that are incomplete or that do not adequately explain the scope of the project; and applications that have no relevance to Buddhism or Buddhist activity.

 KF accepts Ashoka Grant applications twice a year, from January 15 – February 15 and from July 15 – August 15.